StarsoftAnalysis/ESP8266RTTTLPlus/README.md

 }
 ```

+For other examples, see the `examples` directory above.

-See this [alarm clock software](https://github.com/StarsoftAnalysis/arduino-alarm-clock) for a much more elaborate use of ESP8266RTTTLPlus.
+And for a complete project that uses ESP8266RTTTLPlus, See this [alarm clock software](https://github.com/StarsoftAnalysis/arduino-alarm-clock).

 ## Installation